ashpursglove/ashs-modbus-tool/README.md

 # 🛣️ Roadmap
-(a.k.a.
-Features That Might Exist If Future-You Is Feeling Energetic)
+###(a.k.a.
+Features That Might Exist If Future-Me Is Feeling Energetic..... or you bug me enough)

 Batch reads/writes